Sheyenne Allen: Clube de Albergaria

 On January 11, 2024, Allen signed a contract with Portuguese Clube de Albergaria in the middle of the 2023–24 Campeonato Nacional Feminino.
 She scored her first league goal on March 24, helping Clube de Albergaria secure a 2–0 victory over Länk Vilaverdense.
 At the end of her first professional season, Allen had recorded 14 appearances and 3 goals in all competitions.

 Fort Lauderdale United FC

 Fort Lauderdale United FC of the USL Super League signed Allen on June 12, 2024, ahead of the inaugural Super League season.
 Allen played in the club's first-ever match, a 1–1 draw with Spokane Zephyr FC.
 During the game, she conceded a penalty kick that led to Spokane's only goal of the match.
 Fort Lauderdale and Spokane met again on December 7, 2024, with Fort Lauderdale earning a 2–1 win via goals from Addie McCain and, later, Allen.
 It was her first USL Super League goal.
+She started in 5 of her 14 appearances across the season and made one playoff cameo as Fort Lauderdale United finished as postseason runners-up to the Tampa Bay Sun.

+The following season, Allen struggled to earn significant playing time.
+Over the first half of the campaign, she recorded 63 minutes over 4 league games.
+On January 7, 2026, Allen departed from Fort Lauderdale United on a mutual contract termination.
+She had made 18 appearances in all competitions over one and a half years.

+Halifax Tides

+On 21 January 2026, Allen was announced at Halifax Tides FC.